 What is Bromelain?

 Bromelain is a digestive enzyme that is found mainly in pineapple.
 The pineapple core has the highest amount of bromelain.
 Other fruits don’t have a significant amount of bromelain, so hopefully, you really enjoy pineapple.

 Like quercetin, bromelain has been shown to help regulate the immune system.
 It helps an overactive and hypersensitive immune system calm down.
 A study was done on people with chronic sinusitis (inflammation in the sinuses) who had already had sinus surgery for their symptoms but continue to have problems after surgery.
 After bromelain was given for three months symptoms improved.

 How depressing would it be to have surgery to help with chronic sinus inflammation and pain and still have no relief?
 Surgery is usually one of the last ways to treat a problem and when it doesn’t work it is frustrating.
 My husband went through this same problem, surgery didn’t help his sinus pain in the slightest.
 Polyps were removed but the pain and sinus pressure never got better.
 A year later he was still having pain on a daily basis.
 Once I read this study I ordered some bromelain and went out to buy a pineapple.
-A couple weeks after taking quercetin and bromelain (and a few other supplements) he was finally starting to feel some relief, and hope that the pain would finally be gone.
+A couple of weeks after taking quercetin and bromelain (and a few other supplements) he was finally starting to feel some relief, and hope that the pain would finally be gone.

 If you want to eat pineapple for your dose of bromelain remember the highest amount is at the core.
 I like to make smoothies with the pineapple.
 I simply cut off the outer skin and cut the pineapple into chunks, core and all, and toss some into the blender.
 Leftover pineapple goes in the freezer for next time.
 Don’t try this unless you have a good blender.
 A weak one may break or leave you with a very chunky smoothie and tough not so sweet tasting chunks of pineapple core.
 I have a ninja blender and it works great, you can’t even tell there is pineapple core in the smoothie.